Austin has enough affordable housing

 Residents across Austin are feeling the pinch and struggling to make ends meet.
 Many in Austin are simply unable to find housing that is affordable.
 What should we do?

 With housing prices continuing to rise at an alarming rate, we need a strategic housing plan for meeting the needs of people who call Austin home.
-So, that is what we are doing with the Austin Housing Plan, an effort that launched in March 2016 and will run through June 2016.
+So, that is what we are doing with the Austin Housing Plan.

 Austin Housing Plan